 - Keep your eyes and ears open for clues to employees’ states of mind.
 If you’re aware that the employee is dealing with a difficult personal matter this week, consider waiting a little while to meet, if possible.

 - Emphasise that you are here to help.
 Allow expressions of emotions, before moving on through the discussion of specifics.

 Practice what you’ll say.
 Rehearse difficult feedback you need to give with a trusted family member or friend, or in the mirror.
 Record yourself practicing, and study the recording, if it helps you improve your delivery.
 As with any management skill, the more experience you gain in providing feedback to employees, the easier it will be, and the more proficient you’ll become.

-- Offer positive feedback along with the negative.
+- Offer positive improvement feedback along with negative.
 That helps people feel encouraged, instead of dispirited.
 But, be straightforward about the significance of the problem, and don’t try to minimise it.

 - Express your desire to help your employee, and obtain agreement on goals and a plan with a timeline for improvement.

 5. Offer Specific Criticisms and Instructions.